 Free day in Vilnius to explore at leisure.
 Lithuania's capital is a city of churches with a steeple view around every corner.
 Baroque enthusiasts will need nothing else to take up all their time.
-The university with its churches and 13 internal courtyards is a testament to the skills of Lithuania's greatest artists and architects, even the bookshop has a delicately frescoes ceiling.
+The university with its churches and 13 internal courtyards is a testament to the skills of Lithuania's greatest artists and architects, even the bookshop has a delicately frescoed ceiling.
 For an historic fine-dining experience head over to Ertlio Namas, a cosy restaurant in the old town, which serves delicious seasonal dishes based on Lithuanian recipes from centuries past.
 (B)

 Depart for Lithuania's second capital - Kaunas (111 kilometres) via Trakai Castle and check in to the hotel for 2 nights.
-Spend a few hours exploring one of most iconic sites in Lithuania.
+Spend a few hours exploring one of the most iconic sites in Lithuania.
 The castle is estimated to date back to 1400 during the time of Grand Duke Vytautas.
 Walk over the wooden bridge to its coral-coloured brick towers and explore the excellent Trakai History Museum, which depicts the flavour of past eras: chain mail, medieval weapons, 19th-century embroidery and glassware.
-Whilst at Trakai do taste a local version of the Cornish Pastry.
+Whilst at Trakai do taste a local version of the Cornish Pasty.
 The Karaims are an ethnic group from Turkic decent and their national pastry Kibinai is made with minced meat and vegetables.
 It’s a tasty treat, whilst admiring views of the castle across the lake.
 (B)

 Free day in Kaunas to explore at leisure.
-Allow time to visit the Čiurlionis National Museum of Art, which displays almost the entire legacy of Lithuania’s most notable artist – M. K. Čiurlionis.Kaunas, relatively unscathed by World War II, was Lithuania’s interim capital from 1920 to 1940.
+Allow time to visit the Čiurlionis National Museum of Art, which displays almost the entire legacy of Lithuania’s most notable artist – M. K. Čiurlionis.Kaunas.
+Relatively unscathed by World War II, Kaunas was Lithuania’s interim capital from 1920 to 1940.
 It is preparing itself for the European Capital of Culture for 2022.
 A visit to Kaunas is not complete without a tour of the Ninth Fort.
 Built at the end of the 19th century as part of the outer town defences on the orders of Tsar Alexander II to strengthen the western border of the Russian Empire, it became infamous as a concentration camp during the Nazi occupation.
 (B)

 Drive to Klaipeda (215 kilometres) and check in to a centrally located hotel for 2 nights.
 En route make time to make the detour north to the excellent Cold War Museum, situated deep in the heart of the Žemaitija National Park.
 This museum is on the site of a former Soviet nuclear missile base so join a guided tour to learn about the construction and role of the base during the Cold War.
 The museum is located around 8km from Plateliai: follow the main road to Plokštinė, then 5km along a sign-posted gravel road through the pines.
 (B)